kwur/new-kwur-site/_posts/2014-11-17-five-songs-to-listen-to-curated-by-william-thurmanroyer.md

 ---
 <div class="pf-content">
   <p>
-    For this installment of "Five Songs to Listen To" we have some timeless and generally&nbsp;spacey (mostly) electronic music from rising producer William Thurman, also known as Royer.
-While he's currently residing in Chicago and putting out sexy deep house tunes on Tasteful Nudes and Material Image, he has roots in Paris, FR and Copenhagen, DK, where I had the pleasure of&nbsp;running into him late one night.
+    For this installment of "Five Songs to Listen To" we have some timeless and generally spacey (mostly) electronic music from rising producer William Thurman, also known as Royer.
+While he's currently residing in Chicago and putting out sexy deep house tunes on Tasteful Nudes and Material Image, he has roots in Paris, FR and Copenhagen, DK, where I had the pleasure of running into him late one night.
 He's made a trip over to play in Berlin recently and has been doing the rounds in the US.
 Without further ado, here are his five songs:
   </p>

   <p>
-    &nbsp;

   </p>

   <p>
-    <span style="color:#000000;">1) Newworldaquarium &#8211; Avon Sparkle</span>
+    <span style="color:#000000;">1) Newworldaquarium – Avon Sparkle</span>
   </p>

   <p>